Wall Street Praises Harley-Davidson Inc. (HOG) After Recent Earnings Report

 HOG’s Market Performance

-HOG stocks went up by 2.11% for the week, with a monthly jump of 2.28% and a quarterly performance of 39.46%, while its annual performance rate touched 101.56%.
-The volatility ratio for the week stands at 2.60% while the volatility levels for the past 30 days are set at 3.41% for Harley-Davidson Inc..
-The simple moving average for the period of the last 20 days is 1.44% for HOG stocks with a simple moving average of 33.97% for the last 200 days.
+HOG stocks went down by -0.91% for the week, with a monthly drop of -3.46% and a quarterly performance of 32.79%, while its annual performance rate touched 73.44%.
+The volatility ratio for the week stands at 4.32% while the volatility levels for the past 30 days are set at 3.55% for Harley-Davidson Inc..
+The simple moving average for the period of the last 20 days is -0.22% for HOG stocks with a simple moving average of 30.20% for the last 200 days.

 Analysts’ Opinion of HOG